datarightsfinder/website/README.md

 5. Run `npm install` to install dependencies

+6. Run `npm run seed` to populate the empty database

-6. Run `gulp` to start the app.
+7. Run `gulp` to start the app.
 (If this fails, run `sudo npm install -g gulp-cli` and try again).

-7. Go to `http://localhost:3000` in your browser
+8. Go to `http://localhost:3000` in your browser

-8. If you need to test the GitHub sync webhook, read [Configuring the webhook](#configuring-the-webhook).
+9. If you need to test the GitHub sync webhook, read [Configuring the webhook](#configuring-the-webhook).

 ### Heroku installation